Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 Because there is so much to cover in your CAA, we recommend that you schedule additional follow up appointments to review:

-- Discuss the overall application and interview process
+- The overall application and interview process

 - Standardized tests

-- The development of a school list
+- The development of your school list

 What will not be covered during the comprehensive advising appointment?